How to write Markdown and prepare your environment (with VSCode)

 After the title, insert a line break and then start writing your text

-Do you think you're starting to get the general idea of how it works?
+Are you starting to get the general idea?

-Now all you have to do is scribble down whatever comes to mind!
+Now all you have to do is scribble down your thoughts and feelings!

 I want to write a list with bullets at the beginning of the lines